Asbestos Legal Information by State

 Asbestos has been used in every state because of its useful properties of resisting heat, fire, and electricity, but it also causes disease in many people exposed to it.[1][2]
-Asbestos legal information by state can help you understand your rights for a safe workplace and for seeking justice through legal action if you have been exposed.
+Asbestos laws vary by state and can help you understand your right to a safe workplace.
+They also guide your legal options if you have been exposed.

 Since the 1970s, the government has passed laws regulating the use and abatement of asbestos.
 Those laws exist at the federal level through the Environmental Protection Agency (EPA), the Occupational Safety and Health Administration (OSHA), and other agencies.[3]